API#

 names, but often have more verbose aliases, which are defined at the end

-of the file and listed in the Classes
+of the file and listed in the Classes section after each gate in

 square brackets.